kuppalla9/myphpapp/README.md

 # myphpapp
 My Test PHP Application
-This is for te CD
+This is for testing CD in the class